 - Blog comments

 - Content aggregation websites, such as Scoop It

 - Press releases

-In addition to all of those, many high-authority websites, like Wikipedia and the Huffington Post, use nofollow links to reduce the number of spammy backlink requests they receive.
+Many high-authority websites, like Wikipedia and the Huffington Post, use nofollow links to reduce the number of spammy backlink requests they receive.

 Nofollow backlinks are useful for SEO

 Surprisingly, nofollow backlinks do provide some SEO value.

 Google’s official stance on nofollow links is, “In general, we don't follow them.”
 That means that Google doesn't follow the nofollow links most of the time, but there are certain circumstances in which Google does follow the links.
 It’s hard to say what those circumstances are, because Google hasn’t shared that information.
 That's why the SEO community has done a lot of testing to identify a few instances when nofollow links are followed.